pdimens/harpy/Modules/Simulate/simulate-variants.md

 ==-

 ## Simulate Diploid Assembly
 Here is a simple but realistic workflow of creating a diploid assembly with simulated variants.
+Due to the roundabout complexity of the process, attempts were made to use color to help keep track of the original haploid genome and the resulting genome haplotypes.
 If you haven't already, please read the sections about [simulating known variants](#simulate-known-variants) and [heterozygosity](#heterozygosity).
 The idea here is that due to the limitations of `simuG`, we can only simulate one type of variant at a time and we will take advantage of the VCF files created by